fonnesbeck/git_tutorial/PITCHME.md

 ![fit](images/first_entry.png)

+Note:
-^ How can we check the contents of the file, without opening it?
+ How can we check the contents of the file, without opening it?

 ---